Rosemary Oil for Hair Growth: 2021 Guide

 The results were monitored using a microphotographic assessment at baseline, three months, and six months.

 At the three-month mark, there was no significant hair growth recorded in either group.
-However, both groups saw significant improvement at the six month mark.
+However, both groups saw significant improvement at the six-month mark.
 There was no significant difference between these hair count amounts, which shows that rosemary oil and Minoxidil 2% were equally effective in treating AGA.

 As for side effects, the Minoxidil 2% group did experience a slightly increased risk.
 The main complaint was scalp itching, and incidences of other scalp conditions (such as dandruff and greasy hair) were negligible.